Ircama/epson_print_conf/README.md

 Open the *epson_print_conf* application, set printer model and IP address, test printer connection.
 Then: Settings > Debug Shell.

-The following are examples of instructions to test the END4 commands:
+The following are examples of instructions to test the EPSON-CTRL commands:

 ```python
 # cs